U.S. Patent Pending · App. № 19/658,620

 • One-time consideration; no ongoing involvement from the inventor.

-• Acquirer holds exclusive operational ownership and may deploy under their own brand and infrastructure.
+• Acquirer holds the IP outright and may deploy under their own brand and infrastructure.

-• Suitable for institutions seeking to control the settlement primitive of the autonomous economy outright.
+• Suitable for institutions seeking exclusive control of the architecture.

 B